Applying for an Erasmus+ traineeship grant

 To apply for a traineeship grant, please:

-- Print the Learning Agreement, to be signed by all three parties (you can email the document to speed up the signing process).
+- Print the Learning Agreement, and have it signed by all three parties (you can email the document to speed up the signing process).

-- Submit the Learning Agreement and the supporting documents to the Lund University Erasmus grant administrator.
+- Upload the signed Learning Agreement and the supporting documents to the Erasmus Database.

 Make sure you include all the required documents below in your application – incomplete applications will not be considered: